+It was God's plan that His Son suffer and die for us.
 "For God so loved the world that He gave His only begotten Son (John 3:16)."
 "God demonstrated His love for us in this, while we were still sinners Christ died for us (Rom.
 5:8)."
-It was God's plan that His Son suffer and die for us.

-But that's not all He had in mind, for there's a sense in which the suffering hasn't ended...
+But Christ's suffering is not all the Father had in mind, for there's a sense in which His suffering hasn't ended.

 B. In the plan of God, Christ is made known through our suffering.
 Paul says, "I fill up in my flesh what is still lacking in regard to Christ's afflictions, for the sake of his body, which is the church."

 What's that?
 Did Paul just say that something is lacking with regard to Christ's suffering?
-Yes he did.
+Yes, he did.
 But wait.
 Wasn't Christ's suffering on the cross sufficient and complete?
 Didn't the Lord cry out from the tree, "It is finished"?
 Yes, He did, and yes, His suffering for sin is indeed over.

 Then in what sense are Christ's afflictions still lacking?
 Think of it this way.
 The fact of Christ's atonement required suffering, but so does the knowledge of it.
 No more suffering is needed to secure man's salvation.
-But suffering is necessary to make man's salvation known.
+But suffering is still necessary to make man's salvation known.
 Whose suffering?
-Ours, His people.
+Ours.